yongbinfeng/gitbook/README.md

 GitBook: [https://yongbinfeng.gitbook.io/algorithms/](https://yongbinfeng.gitbook.io/algorithms/)

-These are some notes i am making while learning algorithms and working on leetcode problems. i realized it might help other people a bit, so i made it public, though i understand there are already all kinds of leetcode solutions and summaries.
+These are some notes i am making while learning algorithms and working on leetcode problems. i realized it might help other people a bit as well, so i made it public, though i understand there are already all kinds of leetcode solutions and summaries.

 In each page, i put the main points and thoughts there, with the original and optimized code.
-At the bottom, there are some highlighted **notes** where it is easy for me making mistakes.
+At the bottom, there are some highlighted **notes** where i listed the points that i usually make mistakes.

-My goal is to have about $$O(100)$$ problems here, covering aspects of different types ususally examined during interview.
+My current goal and hope is to have about $$O(100)$$ problems here, covering aspects of different types ususally examined during interview.

 Github repo link: